ironhack-edu/temp-id-case-study/instructor-resources/css-selectors-advanced-lesson-plan.md

 ### Guided Examples [Workshop Mode] - 40'

 In this section the instructor will talk through the different selector examples in the documentation.
 The instructor should be sharing their screen for the duration of this section, talking through the example links and showing the codepen examples for each selector.
-Throughout this section, students should be working on their own pages, adding each selector as it is discussed to their pages.
+Throughout this activity, students should be working on their own pages, adding each selector as it is discussed to their pages.
 The teaching assistant will be important in this section to answer on the fly questions from students.

 Depending on how the students are receiving the information, after the basic selectors section it might be worth taking a 5 minute break before the advanced selectors to reduce information overload.